Reducing bird collisions with windows.

-It is estimated that up to a billion birds die annually as a result of window strikes in the U.S. alone, a mortality rate second only to habitat destruction.
+It is estimated that up to a billion birds die annually as a result of window strikes in the U.S. alone.
 At our Wildlife Care Center we see between 200 to 300 window strike-related cases each year, or roughly 10 percent of the total case load.
 Birds do not recognize glass as a solid object and are prone to collisions, especially when passing through unfamiliar landscapes.

 Portland Audubon is working to understand and reduce the risk to birds from window strikes in the Portland-Vancouver Metropolitan Region.

 Bird-strike Surveys: Assessing the Problem